gnutls/gnutls/CONTRIBUTING.md

   The original author of the changes should be the author of the commit.
 The "Signed-off-by" git flag is used to by committers to indicate they agreed with project's DCO as described in [DCO.txt](doc/DCO.txt).
-Note that we not longer require FSF copyright assignment.
+Note that we no longer require FSF copyright assignment.

 # Test suite:

    New functionality should be accompanied by a test case which verifies the correctness of GnuTLS' operation on successful use of the new functionality, as well as on fail cases.
-An example test suite can be seen in mini-x509-cas.c.
-The GnuTLS test suite is run on "make check" on every system GnuTLS is installed.
+An example test suite can be seen in tests/set_x509_key_mem.c.
+The GnuTLS test suite is run on "make check" on every system GnuTLS is installed, except for the tests/suite part which is only run during development.

 # File names: